 1. What is SAP FSM?

 One of the first SAP FSM FAQ, is always: what is SAP FSM?
 SAP Field Service Management software provides robust resource management tools for field service technicians, customers, and stakeholders.
 Additionally, this SAP solution is built to deliver exceptional customer experience through its intelligent self-service platform, while providing technicians the agile support they need to effectively and efficiently complete a service call.
 SAP FSM facilitates service operations in the order-to-cash process.
-SAP FSM facilitates customer service requests, order placement, real-time service planning & dispatching, and field service technician on-the-job support through checklists, job materials, and job-specific reference documents.
+Also, SAP FSM facilitates customer service requests, order placement, real-time service planning & dispatching, and field service technician on-the-job support through checklists, job materials, and job-specific reference documents.

 For a more in-depth explanation on SAP FSM please visit the following ASAR America blog post: What is SAP FSM?